Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 3.

-You maybe can’t fly but you learned a way to use your feathers to glide, granting you the following benefit:
+You maybe can’t fly but you learned a way to use your feathers to glide.

 * If you are on a ledge at least 10ft above the ground, you can use your feathers to glide.
 Granting you a fly speed of 50ft, but you sink 10ft per turn until you touch the ground.
 * You can use this feat to land safely after falling.